 Assemble your neck joint assembly.
 Sit the bear's head in your lap or on your table upside down so the opening is up.
 Set the assembled joint inside.
 Thread your waxed thread/floss on your 3" needle and sew a gathering stitch all around the neck opening.
 Leave a long tail to start and to end.
-I like to start and end at the back of the neck.
-First make sure both tail ends are about the same length and pull the opening closed tightly.
-Tie a square knot.
-The waxed thread really helps here as it helps to keep the knot.
-I don't stop there, however.
-I want to be sure this stays closed ©
+Pull the ends tight and tie a square knot.